 |How Dental Infections Allow Cancer Growths |

 The following info details how amalgam fillings, dental infections and anaerobic bacteria from root canals stops your immune system from stopping the initial and continuing growth of cancer in your body.
 Root canals wouldn't seem to be a cause of bacteria but they are.
 When the dentist removes the tooth nerve he cuts off the life source from the living tooth tissue which then dies and often becomes infected.
-If he were advanced enough to use electromedicine then he'd just clean out the top section, fill the cavity, and then use oscillating magnetic fields to kill any remaining bacteria in the lower tooth nerve.
+If he were advanced enough to use electromedicine then he'd just clean out the top section, fill the cavity, and then use direct current to kill any remaining bacteria in the lower tooth nerve.
 But, alas, he is as ignorant as a cave man and causes more problems than he resolves.
-So now you will need to replace the root canal teeth.
+So now you should buy one of my direct current devices and electrify the tooth yourself.
+Click here to see my video on the subject.

 by Dr. Gerald H. Smith